ArminJo/Ultimate-Battery-Tester/README.md

 While the Mosfet is switched on, the voltage at the 2 &ohm; shunt resistor is measured to get the current.
 The voltage at the battery terminal is measured to get the voltage under load.<br/>
 Every second, the Mosfet is deactivated for 10 ms or 100 ms (depending on battery type), the "no load" voltage at the battery terminal is measured and the Mosfet is switched on again.<br/>
 The formula for ESR is: **(noLoadVoltage - loadVoltage) / loadCurrent**.<br/>
+Please keep in mind, that the **maximum current which can be measured with the 2 &ohm; shunt resistor is 545 mA**.<br/>
 The internal LED is active for the time the load is detached.
 This results in a 1 second blinking.

 Every minute, current data is stored/appended to EEPROM. **The complete data is printed in Arduino Plotter format at each reboot**.